Jelmerro/carafe/README.md

 ## License

-carafe itself is made by [Jelmer van Arnhem](https://github.com/jelmerro) and is licensed as MIT, see LICENSE for details.
+carafe itself is made by [Jelmer van Arnhem](https://github.com/Jelmerro) and is licensed as MIT, see LICENSE for details.

-Dependencies such as wine have no relation to carafe and are be covered by different licenses.
+Dependencies such as wine have no relation to carafe and are covered by different licenses.